3 Ways to Enjoy a Guilt-Free Vacation

 Together, these things can make us feel pretty crappy (no pun intended) physically and emotionally.
 The loss of that post-vacation-high and return-to-responsibility impending doom doesn’t really help, either.

 So how do we prevent this cycle?
-There are few things we can try:
+There are a few things we can try:

 1. Don’t “prepare” your body for vacation.